Max-Croucher/gb-emu/readme.md

  - Pass more Blargg and Mooneye tests
  - Implement accurate ppu scanline timing
  - Correctly mask register reads and writes
- - Add the ability to output a screenshot on breakpoint
  - Refactor objects on the address bus
  - Fix some dma edge cases
  - Implement MBC3 clock support